Claude Code Integration

 You: “How many scans do I have left this month?”Claude: [Invokes: rafter usage]Claude: “You’ve used 45 of 100 scans this month.
 55 remaining.
 Your quota resets on March 1st.”

-The agent security skill provides local file scanning, command validation, and skill auditing.
+The local security skill provides secret scanning, policy enforcement, and extension auditing.
 You must explicitly invoke these commands.Commands

 Scan files for secrets before commitsExample:Detects: AWS keys, GitHub tokens, Stripe keys, database credentials, private keys (21+ patterns)